Apache (Viet Cong soldier)

 According to the American sniper Carlos Hathcock, Apache was a female sniper and interrogator for the Viet Cong during the War in Vietnam.
 While no real name is given by Hathcock, he states she was known by the US military as "Apache", because of her methods of torturing US Marines and ARVN troops for information and then letting them bleed to death.

-She was reportedly killed in 1966 by US Marine sniper Carlos Hathcock, who was part of a Marine Corps sniper team.
+According to Hathcock, he killed her in 1966, when serving as part of a Marine Corps sniper team.

-Sociologist Jerry Lembcke has cast doubt on the existence of Apache and the veracity of the narratives about her, considering the story to be a legend which is designed to dehumanise Vietnamese women.
-Ugo Fracassa notes that Hathcock's narrative description his killing of Apache contains voyeuristic sexual undertones, and links this to American sexual violence against Vietnamese women.
+Sociologist and anti-war advocate Jerry Lembcke has cast doubt on the existence of Apache and the veracity of the narratives about her, considering the story to be a legend which is designed to dehumanise Vietnamese women.
+Ugo Fracassa notes that Hathcock's narrative description of his killing of Apache contains voyeuristic sexual undertones, and links this to American sexual violence against Vietnamese women.

 Hathcock's account

 In an interview conducted by John Plaster in 1984 and 1985, Hathcock stated that Apache led a platoon of snipers near Hill 55, just outside of Da Nang near the middle of present-day Vietnam, and had tortured Marines.

 In dramatised versions of Hathcock's life story, published by Charles Henderson, Apache is described as torturing captured US soldiers within earshot of their comrades.
 However, academics studying the Vietnam war consider these accounts to be untrue.
-Hathcock´s narrative suggests he shot Apache from a distance, working with Jim Land as a spotter.
+Hathcock's narrative suggests he shot Apache from a distance, working with Jim Land as a spotter.